robert-luoqing/section_view/README.md

 If you want to custom your UI, please follow /example/lib/fullSectionList.dart

 ## Todo
-- Provide tailer loading function
+- Provide tailer load more functionality
+- Provide programaticly invoke onRefresh.